autowarefoundation/autoware.universe/docs/design/software_architecture/Planning/ScenarioSelector/ScenarioSelector.md

 ## Role

 The role of scenario selector is to select appropriate scenario planner depending on situation.
 For example, if current pose is within road, then scenario selector should choose on-road planner, and if vehicle is within parking lot, then scenario selector should choose parking scenario.
+Note that all trajectory calculated by each scenario module passes is collected by scenario selector, and scenario selector chooses which trajectory to be passed down to Control module.
+This ensures that trajectory from unselected scenario is not passed down to Control when scenario is changed even if there is a delay when scenario planner receives notification that it is unselected by the scenario selector.

 ### Input